 By the way, what’s the difference between geodes and agate?
 Anyone?

 Preheat the oven to 275º F. While the oven heats, roll out the clay.
-Since geodes (agate slices?) are natural, their shape is organic, so no need to make a perfect circle here.
+Since geodes (agate slices?) are natural, their shape and texture is organic, so no need to make a perfect circle here.
 Just go with the flow and make them circle-ish.
 Roll them out to about 1/4-inch thick and 3 1/2 to 4 inches in diameter.

 Place the clay on a parchment paper-lined pan and bake in a 275º F oven for 15 minutes.
 Remove from oven.
 Allow to cool.